Our Mission: To Ensure Consumer Choice in Wine

 Our goal is to ensure consumer choice in wine.
 We advocate augmenting, not replacing, the three-tier system with limited, regulated direct-to-consumer shipments.
 Winery direct shipping is defined as wines shipped directly from a winery license holder to a consumer using a common carrier like FedEx or UPS.
 The so-called three-tier system, alternatively, is a sales channel in which wines are sold by wineries to wholesalers, then from wholesalers to retailers, and finally from retailers to consumers.

-Consumers are driving changes in how products are bought and sold– they want and expect to be able to purchase the wines they want in the manner of their choosing, for example, by telephone, catalog and online.
-The U.S. Supreme Court, Federal Trade Commission, and three-quarters of U.S. states also support consumer choice in wine.
+Consumers are driving changes in how products are bought and sold; they want and expect to be able to purchase wines they want in the manner of their choosing: online, by phone, through periodic winery club shipments, etc. The U.S. Supreme Court and Federal Trade Commission have supported the reasonable expansion of winery direct shipping and the majority of U.S. states enable winery-to-consumer shipping and, therefore, consumer choice in wine.

-The following organizations founded Free the Grapes!:
+The following organizations founded Free the Grapes!

 Coalition for Free Trade